In-Situ Gaseous Reduction

 [Cr (III)], with subsequent precipitation as a nontoxic, insoluble solid.

-and immobilization of hexavalent chromium or other redox-sensitive metals in
+chromium or other redox-sensitive metals in soils is achieved by injecting a

-soils is achieved by injecting a low-concentration hydrogen sulfide (H2S) gas mixture into the
+low-concentration hydrogen sulfide (H2S) gas mixture into the soil.
+The gas mixture is

-soil.
-The gas mixture is injected into a central well, and gases are extracted
+injected into a central well, and gases are extracted by applying a vacuum in

-by applying a vacuum in wells located at the plume boundary.
+wells located at the plume boundary.
 The breakthrough of H2S at the extraction

 wells is monitored over time to provide a basis for assessing treatment